WTOP: 5 ways nonprofits can…

-Bryan has been invited to share best practices as a guest lecturer at a multitude of universities including his alma maters, Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as a Distinguished Alumni in 2021 and the William E. Gardner Pre-K Outstanding Educator in 2011.
+Bryan has been invited to share best practices as a guest lecturer and keynote speaker at a multitude of universities including his alma maters, Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as a Distinguished Alumni in 2021 and the William E. Gardner Pre-K Outstanding Educator in 2011.
+He has also been a featured speaker at the U.S. Soccer Foundation’s National Conference and SHRM National Conference.
 Bryan’s lectures have addressed the importance of race equity, social justice, social-emotional learning, teacher quality, leadership, community connectedness, solid professional mentorship, resilience and the significance of males of color in teaching roles.
-In addition to these awards and honors, Bryan is also a co-chair of the Nonprofit HR Affinity Groups, 2022 Intercultural Development Inventory Qualified Administrator, a 2020 recipient of the Nonprofit Management Executive Certificate from Georgetown University and a 2017 Surge Institute Fellow.
+In addition to these awards and honors, Bryan is also a co-host of the Dad Genes: Exploring the DNA of Healthy Fathering podcast which debuted at number 17 in the Apple Podcast Parent Category.
+He is also a 2017 Surge Institute Fellow and completed the Nonprofit Management Executive Certificate at Georgetown University in 2020.

 Get to know more about Bryan in his staff story!